1960s Orange Glass Table Lamp

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.

 Often said that this table lamp is a lamp designed by Massimo Vignelli for Venini, but it is not, of course.
-It barely has similarities with the Fungo table lamp and other designs by him, as you can see below.
+It barely has similarities with the Fungo table lamp and other designs by him, as you can see below: the middle one.

 Ingo Maurer – Design M